 Maintaining your company records alongside running a business, especially if you’re bringing in new directors or issuing shares to your team is often complicated to do due to the raft of forms to complete.

-If this all sounds like more of a headache than you thought or is simply not your strong point, we can take care of keeping your company secretarial records up to date, freeing you up to do the things you like to do in your business.
+If this all sounds like more of a headache than you thought or is simply not your strong point, we can take care of keeping your company secretarial records up to date with our company secretarial service, freeing you up to do the things you like to do in your business.

 You must tell Companies House within 14 days if you make changes to key company records, including the address where you keep your records and which records you keep there (this may be your registered office address).